Digital Marketing Glossary: The Ultimate Guide

 Native Advertising:

-Subtle advertising that relates to the platform it appears on to seem natural and part of the user’s experience.
+Subtle advertising that relates to the platform appears to seem natural and part of the user’s experience.

-Unlike interstitial ads, native ads aren’t interruptive and appear one with the platform it looks on.
+Unlike interstitial ads, native ads aren’t interruptive and appear one with the platform they look on.

 No-Follow Link: